Functional Decor Makes Your Home Both Efficient and Attractive

 We all need places to put stuff.
 And not just stuff we like to see, but stuff we need and don’t necessarily want to see, too.
 That is where we learn to organize storage space.
 When you have the right storage containers, organizing things is a lot easier (and prettier).

-For items that don’t look unsightly but would look better in a bundled arrangement, use this handsome upcycled cork decor tray to organize mail, bottles or other regularly-used staples.
+For items that don’t look unsightly but would look better in a bundled arrangement, use handsome cork trays to organize mail, bottles or other regularly-used staples.

 These small peach fabric storage bins are great for hiding smaller items on shelves or tables.
 The rectangular one perfectly fits the above-mentioned unsightly cardboard tissue boxes.